We have interviewed Dr. Mondo, where he shared his opinion with us.

 Dr. Mondo: Get out of isolation.
 Get into a community of supportive people who share your similar values for a healthy lifestyle.
 Develop a Why that is bigger than just wanting to look better.
 “Why do you want to lose weight?”
 Spend a lot of time in reflection on that question.

-If your motivation is centered around things like fitting into a dress for a big event chances are, like the event, the motivation and subsequent success are temporary.
+If your motivation is centered around things like fitting into a dress for a big event chance are, like the event, the motivation and subsequent success is temporary.

 Question 5.
 What can cause you getting unexplained weight gain?

 Dr. Mondo: Again, this stuff is not so simple to unpack.
 The first step is always to rule out any medical conditions (for example, hypothyroidism, or anything that impacts hormone levels).
 If you are doing everything right and have ruled out a medical condition then the next step is to examine life balance.

 Sleep is crucial.
 If you’re not sleeping well that could explain a lot.
 Finally, you would want to explore the emotional state of your life.
 It’s not uncommon for people to gain weight during difficult periods of their life–major life transition, loss of a loved one, breakup/divorce, stressful work season, etc.

 Question 6.
 What should be an average weight for people?

 Dr. Mondo: I’m not a medical doctor, but if you ask them they’d probably refer you to the BMI.
 I think it’s a bit more complicated than that.
 Body fat analysis are probably much better indicators than weight because many people’s bodies are built so differently.